Subgroup Fairness in Two-Sided Markets: Related work

-The last few years have seen an unprecedented explosion in attention of fairness \cite[e.g.]{hardt2016equality,NEURIPS2019_373e4c5d,NEURIPS2019_3070e6ad,NEURIPS2020_07fc15c9,NEURIPS2020_29c0605a,NEURIPS2020_37d097ca,NEURIPS2020_9ec0cfdc} in artificial intelligence and machine learning.
-Much of the work focuses on classification \cite[e.g.]{dwork2012fairness,hardt2016equality,NEURIPS2019_373e4c5d,NEURIPS2020_37d097ca} and recommendation systems \cite[e.g.]{abdollahpouri2020multistakeholder,patro2020fairrec}, and specifically on notions of subgroup fairness therein.
-One can request a classifier’s statistic, such as raw positive classification rate (also sometimes known as statistical parity), false positive and false negative rates, to be equalised across the subgroups so that the error caused by the algorithm be proportionately spread across subgroups.
-Trivially, one aim to achieve this by ``fairness under unawareness'', where the protected attributes are not given.
+Trivially, one aim is to achieve this by ``fairness under unawareness'', where the protected attributes are not given.
 The shortcoming of this approach is obvious when there are some other features related to protected attributes and those features could be used to predict the protected attributes.
+On the contrary, ``demographic parity''requires that the proportion of each segment of a protected class (e.g., gender) should receive the positive outcome at equal rates, although this could be unfair in the case of unbalanced distributions of features between advantaged and disadvantaged subgroups, even in the absence of biases.
 The notions of ``equal opportunity'' in \cite{hardt2016equality} and ``counterfactual fairness '' of \cite{kusner2017counterfactual} require the predictor to be unrelated to protected attributes.
-In other words, they can be seen as the revised version of unawareness that gets rid of the effects of those unobserved features related to protected attributes.
-In contrast, ``demographic parity'' requires the proportion of each segment of a protected class (e.g., gender) should receive the positive outcome at equal rates, although this might be unfair in the case of unbalanced distributions of features between advantaged and disadvantaged subgroups, even in the absence of biases.
+All of these notions relate to subgroups of the population and provide an average guarantee for individuals in the protected group \cite{awasthi2020beyond}.